 It often means that you’re getting something that will let you down after a few surfing sessions or even the first time that you hit the waves.

-If your board doesn’t last, you’ll need to buy another one fairly quickly, and once you do, that cheap board will begin to look pretty expensive.
+If your surfboard doesn’t last, you’ll need to buy another one fairly quickly, and once you do, that cheap surfboard will begin to look pretty expensive.

-Instead, look for a quality board that’s available for a reasonable price.
+Instead, look for a quality surfboard that’s available for a reasonable price.

-It may sound like a big ask, but there are a lot of boards in this category.
+It may sound like a big ask, but there are a lot of surfboards in this category.

 You can find many great options on Amazon, but in our opinion, some of the best ones are sold by Costco.

-These boards include the Wavestorm, which has gained a cult following because of its low cost and surprisingly good quality.
+These surfboards include the Wavestorm, which has gained a cult following because of its low cost and surprisingly good quality.

-You can get a very good Wavestorm surfboard for less than $200, which is a very reasonable price to pay for a board that should last for several years.
+You can get a very good Wavestorm surfboard for less than $200, which is a very reasonable price to pay for a surfboard that should last for several years.

 Where Should a Beginner Surf?

-If you’re a complete beginner, look for a longboard and some mild conditions.
+If you’re a complete beginner, look for a longboard and some mild surf conditions.